We are strongly guided by several principles that drive everything we do:

 Our kites must be easy to fly.
 If a three-year-old can’t fly them easily, we’ve failed.

 Ethical practices are important and we will have seen and inspected every place where our kites are made.

 Why we get our kites made in China

-People sometimes ask us where our kites are made, and sometimes suggest that being made in China is a bad thing.
-Far from it, we are very proud to say that all our kites are made in Weifang, China, the kite capital of the world.
+People sometimes ask us where our kites are made, and suggest that being made in China is a bad thing.
+Far from it!
+We’re very proud to say that all our kites are made in Weifang, China, the kite capital of the world.
 Weifang is believed to be the birthplace of kites.
-Weifang has a strong cultural link with kites, and has many artisans and kite makers throughout the city.
+It has a strong cultural link with kites, and has many artisans and kite makers throughout the city.
 They are passionate about kites and fly them in the city squares in the evenings after work.
-Each spring, in April, people from across the world gather in Weifang to fly kites to celebrate the Weifang International Kite Festival.
+Each spring, in April, people from across the world gather in Weifang to fly kites celebrating the Weifang International Kite Festival.